VolkanSah/The_Extractor.py/README.md

 - The script will extract the dorks and save them in the specified output format (CSV by default) in the same directory as the script.
 ## Note
 - The Extractor script only extracts dorks that contain the "inurl:" operator because they are more specific and useful for targeted web scanning.
-## Disclaimer
-The authors of The Extractor do not condone illegal activities and are not responsible for any misuse of the extracted dorks.
-Always use the extracted dorks responsibly and in accordance with the law.
-## Copyright
-S. Volkan Kücükbudak
-## License
-This project is licensed under the MIT - see the [LICENSE](LICENSE) file for details.

-## Note
-The Extractor (Nemesis Version) is now included in
+- The Extractor (Nemesis Version) is now included in
 ```
               .__                      .__
 ______   ____ |__| __________   ____   |__| __  _____________ ___.__.